mikeqfu/pyhelpers/docs/source/quick-start.rst

 .. note::

-    - The functions currently available in the module :py:mod:`settings<pyhelpers.settings>` handles with only a few parameters (for the author's personal preference).
-To suit your own tastes, you may try to change the source code.
+    - The functions that are currently available in the module :py:mod:`pyhelpers.settings` handle only a few parameters for the author's personal preference.
+We may change the source code as appropriate to adapt the settings to different tastes.